The Animal Eye Simulator

 The Simulator

 The simulator is operated with a specially developed 360º camera.
-Otherwise, the system consists of commercially available components: Virtual reality glasses and an upper mid-range laptop.
-The software we developed controls the components and displays the image captured by the special camera on the VR glasses and the laptop screen.
+Otherwise, the system consists of commercially available components: Virtual reality goggles and an upper mid-range laptop.
+The software we developed controls the components and displays the image captured by the special camera on the VR goggles and the laptop screen.
 Various settings can be changed during runtime, for example the animal's color vision, which is different from that of humans, can be switched on and off.
 We supply the camera and software required for operation, the rest of the hardware must be purchased by the customer.

-VR glasses
+VR goggles

 The

-In principle, any pair of glasses can be used that can be configured as a second monitor of the computer system without additional drivers, e.g. via an HDMI connection.
+In principle, any pair of goggles can be used that can be configured as a second monitor of the computer system without additional drivers, e.g. via an HDMI connection.
 These glasses are also known as goggles and are often used in conjunction with drones.
 The software was developed with VR goggles from DJI, but these are no longer in production.
 We now recommend the use of the Skyzone SKY04X, the camera is mounted on a construction site helmet for which we manufacture special attachments.
 To a certain extent, the Skyzone allows use by several users with different visual acuity and eye distances without having to replace the lenses.
 It also has a ventilator that ensures a clear view at all times.
 These features are very important if groups are to work with the simulator.

 Hardware requirements